C++ and Bazel

 5. Beyond C++: Python and Other Languages

 Python uses rules_python.
-Add the dep to MODULE.bazel:
+Add to MODULE.bazel:

 bazel_dep(name = "rules_python", version = "0.40.0")